 The original Vauxhall Viva was launched back in 1963 and proved an instant hit due to its good value and practical nature.
 Now, after more than half a century, GM has renamed its Opel Karl city car as the Vauxhall Viva for the UK, but remains true to its forbearer’s values by focusing on low running costs and practicality.

 The Vauxhall Viva is at its best in an urban environment, with its diminutive size and three-cylinder engine making it easy to drive and park in town.
 The Viva is offered with just one engine - a 1.0-litre petrol with 75PS - which is economical and competent at low speeds, returning up to 65.7mpg and emitting less than 100g/km of CO2 when specified in ecoFlex trim under the old NEDC measurement.

-The cabin is practical and makes the most of its small footprint, with decent space for four adults and lots of airy comfort.
-The ride is also good, with soft suspension and low levels of road noise.
+On the positive side the cabin is practical and makes the most of its small footprint, with decent space for four adults and a light, airy cabin.
 Admittedly, the boot is on the small size - it's just 200 litres - but it's sufficient for the weekly shop or a couple of small suitcases.
 You may struggle if you need to carry big loads of people and luggage on a regular basis, but as an urban runaround the Viva should be big enough for your needs.

 One area that does let the Vauxhall Viva down is its lack of 'big car' feel at higher speeds.
 The Viva's 1.0-litre engine isn't bad, but it is painfully slow and will often leave the driver changing down a gear or two to cope with small hills.
 Both the Hyundai i10 and Skoda Citigo feel more composed above 50mph and are also more fun behind the wheel, with better mid-range acceleration.